 A few minutes later the three of us were in the cab of that old truck headed deep into to the bowels of East Houston, headed toward the dealers place.
 We arrived in a parking lot of a Safeway store that was closed for the night.
 Our new acquaintance, not having the funds to cover the purchase wanted us to front him the money so he could walk back a couple of blocks behind the store to make the exchange.
 We were much to smart to hand over our money to a stranger.
 We knew we would never see him or our money again.
 So a plan was hatched for me to accompany him to be sure we got the merchandise.
 Wally thought it was best if he stayed with the truck.
 Now I wonder how he figured that out.
 At seventeen I never gave a thought to the dangers at hand.
 I’m not sure if I was that naive or the beer was still having an effect on me.
 I think it was a bunch of all of that along with wanting to gain the respect of my much older friend.

 Within moments we were walking behind the Safeway, in a parking lot that was very dimly lighted.
 I heard my new friend say “gives me dhat muney”.
 He was a step or two behind me.
 I kept walking and he repeated it again.
 For whatever reason I reached in my front pocket where I had a full fist of change as my hand came out.
 Just at that moment I felt a tug on my shirt sleeve.
 He spun me around.
 I was facing the scary scene of a black man with a shiny snubbed nose revolver leveling it toward me.
 All in one swift motion, the hand full of coins came down across the gun.
 It discharged.
 I felt heat and saw the flash.
 The sound was not real loud.
 It was probably a small caliber, but I’ll never know for sure.
 The impact of my hitting the gun caused it to fly out across the asphalt and landed underneath a pickup that was parked nearby.
 He was stunned and I was scared.
 After a little scuffle he was on the ground, me standing over him.
 I decided I had better drag him back to the truck, so I would have help getting revenge for what he had just done.
 I started dragging him, but within a few feet we crossed a small ditch and he slipped from my grasp.
 Just then it finally occurred to me that if he was robbing me and we were on his turf, perhaps he had accomplices waiting in the shadows.
-Maybe taking him back to the truck wasn’t what I really needed to do.
+Maybe taking him back to the truck wasn’t really what needed to do.

 He was laying there in the small depression in the ground looking up at me, I found his face was the perfect place for me to plant my boot heal.
 I stomped and kicked and stomped and kicked some more.
 His face was a bloody and ugly site.
 I can’t imagine him ever enjoying the same diet as before that night.
 At least until a dentist made a new set of teeth.
 I become a savage for a couple of minutes.
 Then reality sunk in.
 I needed to be in the safety of that truck.